 Included: Experimental consultation, recipient females, collection and transplantation of resuscitated embryos into recipient females, ear/tail tissue collection and animal housing until weaning.

-For those investigators who want to partially prepare their materials (plasmid, gRNA, etc.), the GEMM program also offers one-cell embryo pronuclear microinjections onto the desired strain background.
+For those investigators who want to partially prepare their materials (plasmid, gRNA, etc.), the GEMM team also offers one-cell embryo pronuclear microinjections onto the desired strain background.
 We will ask clients to provide quality control data for all pre-produced materials.
 We only use C67Bl/6J embryos for pronuclear injection; however, we will alter the strain background based on client request.

 We can help with the rapid expansion of an age-matched mouse colony via technically challenging IVF and embryo-transfer surgeries.